 The 2012 photos below show Fleming Hall, one of the early engineering buildings on Queen's campus.
 Carruthers Hall is in the background.

 In late spring 1922, two young professors, Robert L. Davis and Douglas M. Jemmett, designed and built an experimental wireless telephone set, or AM radio transmitter, in the basement of Fleming Hall and soon obtained an experimental license with the call 9BT.
-The idea was that this new technology would allow certain members of the Wireless Club interested in voice transmission to broadcast Queen's sports, experimental live concerts and convocations across all of Ontario, joining in on the coming popular boom in public broadcasting.
+The idea was that this new technology would allow members of the Wireless Club who were interested in voice transmission to broadcast Queen's sporting events, experimental live concerts and convocations across all of Ontario, joining in on the coming popular boom in public broadcasting.

 To hear Prof. Jemmett's personal recollection of this process, play this audio clip recorded in 1962.